826137077/gray-scott-sim/README.md

 Ubuntu latest version.

 ##### Steps:
+0. **Scan Code:** Use CodeQL to identify vulnerabilities and errors in the code.
 1. **Checkout Code:** Fetch the code from the GitHub repository.
 2. **Install CMake:** Install CMake in the runtime environment.
 3. **Build Project:** Create a build directory, configure, and build the project using CMake.